A BENCHMARK FOR MAKING COLLEGE AFFORDABLE

 The approach described below is not perfect.
 It leaves certain unanswered questions and raises new points of inquiry.
 It is a starting point.
 Our hope is that through collaboration over the next year, others will work with us to flesh out this idea; to clarify and strengthen it.

 If you have feedback on the benchmark, or ideas about how to improve it, we would like to hear from you.
 Feel free to send us a note at AffordabilityBenchmark@LuminaFoundation.org to share your thoughts.

-Though postsecondary education is more important than ever, it’s also become much more expensive.
+Though education beyond high school is more important than ever, it’s also become much more expensive.
 In fact, college prices have increased by 45% on average over the past decade, while household income has declined by 7%.
-Lumina Foundation maintains that to make secondary education attainable for Americans—and to further progress toward Goal 2025—we must change the way we think about college affordability.
+Lumina Foundation maintains that to make post-high school education attainable, we must change the way we think about affordability.